roc-11/max-rehab/README.md

 ## Testing

+### Browser Compatibility
 The website has been tested on a range of browers: Google Chrome, Safari & Microsoft Edge.
+The results were satisfactory.

+### Manual Testing

 The entired project was manually tested by the developer to ensure all it appears correctly on a range of devices/screen size, and to ensure that all links work as expected.